 Mount Royal University's Bachelor of Midwifery program has limited enrolment and admission to the program is highly competitive.
-As a result, all applicants will be required to complete a mandatory online computer-based assessment called CASPer as a component of the selection process.
-CASPer scores will be used to differentiate between applicants when there are more highly academically qualified applicants than seats available in the program.
+As a result, all applicants are required to complete components of the Altus Suite as part of their application.
+Applicants should refer to TakeAltus.com to create an account and register to complete the following assessments: Casper and Snapshot.
+The results of these assessments will be used to differentiate between applicants when there are more highly academically qualified applicants than seats available in the program.